ReDeiPirati/intro-to-pytorch/beginner/2.Neural-Networks/NN_intro.md

 The most commonly used cost function in multi-class classification problem is the [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) loss.
 It works in 3 steps,

   1. Convert actual image class vector `(y)` into a [one-hot vector](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/), which is a probability distribution.
-  2. Convert prediction class vector `(y')` into a probability distribution using [sigmoid](https://www.quora.com/What-is-the-sigmoid-function-and-what-is-its-use-in-machine-learnings-neural-networks-How-about-the-sigmoid-derivative-function).
+  2. Convert prediction class vector `(y')` into a probability distribution using [Softmax](https://www.quora.com/What-is-the-sigmoid-function-and-what-is-its-use-in-machine-learnings-neural-networks-How-about-the-sigmoid-derivative-function).
   3. Calculate the difference between 2 probability distribution functions.

 To know more about the intricate functioning of Logistic Regression, read all about it in [this article](https://medium.com/all-of-us-are-belong-to-machines/gentlest-intro-to-tensorflow-4-logistic-regression-2afd0cabc54) by Soon Hin Khor.

 ### Handling the Data

-The `torchvision` package consists of popular datasets, model architectures, and common image transformations for computer vision. `torchvision.datasets` provide a great API to handle the MNIST dataset.
+The `torchvision` package in PyTorch consists of popular datasets, model architectures, and common image transformations for computer vision. `torchvision.datasets` provide a great API to handle the MNIST dataset.
 The snippet of code below, will create the MNIST dataset, then we will dive into to take a look about MNIST samples.

 ```python
 # MNIST Dataset (Images and Labels)